 Government's proactive and fast track measures to safeguard its people, economy, trade and industry against the wild tide of pandemic COVID-19 are appreciable.
-The Government's decision to restart economic activities during the lock down 3.0 in a staggered manner will go a long way in helping the daily wagers, poor and the needy and also boost the morale of trade and industry.
-Going ahead, it is suggested to defer the EMIs of the term-loans for 6 months, special interest subvention @ 3% in loans to MSMEs and other badly affected industries; reduce the cost of doing business; increase competitiveness in international market; among others.
-We are assertive that the continuous implementation of proactive reforms by the Government will help India to emerge victoriously in the fight against pandemic COVID- 19.
+The Government's decision to restart economic activities during the lock down in a staggered manner will go a long way in helping the daily wagers, poor and the needy and also boost the morale of trade and industry.
+We appreciate the extensive relief measures announced by Hon'ble Finance Minister to support our economy's fight against COVID-19.
+Measures announced to mitigate the impact on economy's most vulnerable sector MSMEs, caused by COVID-19 and giving it a fresh start is a major breakthrough.
+Going ahead, it is suggested that provision of special interest subvention @ 3% in loans to MSMEs; onetime restructuring of loans, an automatic increase of 25% in working capital of all businesses, among others, are crucial at this juncture.